-- A 4-H member may enroll no more than six steers and exhibit only two. - Starter calves must be a minimum weight of 250# and a maximum weight of 700# to be eligible for champion. - Animals must be in possession of the 4-H member by May 1 and enrolled on the online Indiana Dairy Enrollment website by May 15. - Steers will show during the dairy show according to weight and number exhibited. - Steers must be dehorned. - 4-H record-use the 4-H Dairy Manual that corresponds with your grade. - Showmanship will be combined with female classes. - Show sticks are optional. - All dairy cattle must be ID'd using an 840-RFID tag.
+- Animals must be in possession of the 4-H member by May 1 and enrolled on the online Indiana Dairy Enrollment website by May 15. - Steers will show during the dairy show according to weight and number exhibited. - Steers must be dehorned. - Showmanship will be combined with female classes. - Show sticks are optional. - All dairy cattle must be ID'd using an 840-RFID tag.